 “In every human endeavor, there is a chance for abuse,” said Elizabeth Bartholet, director of the Child Advocacy Program at Harvard Law School.
+This refers to child trafficking masked in illegal adoptions and other issues.

 It is often a topic of concern and discussion as to whether or not human trafficking is, in some part, related to foster children.
 Through research and study, it can be seen that there is a high number of young children, kidnapped or adopted, that are taken and sold for abusive purposes.